boundedcontext/bounded-context-language-sample/definitions.md

 ### Resetting an existing environment

-Sometimes you want to reset all of the log data for an environment without affecting the current schema.
-This is useful when running unit and acceptance test cases on your environment.
+Sometimes you want to reset all of the command and event log data for an environment without affecting the current schema.
+This is particularly useful when running unit and acceptance test cases on your environment.
 You can do this by running the following statement:

 	reset environment 'release-0.8.13';